TomLavenziano/CodeRev/README.md

-# coderev
+# CodeRev

 >

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+CodeRev is an online platform that allows the contributors of open source software to add code review to their development pipeline.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies